 Another key feature you should set up on your Shopify POS account is staff profiles.
 With this feature, you can create a profile for each of your staff members where you can set access permissions, create employee pins, track individual performances, and create “manager approval actions” for things like adding discounts and editing taxes.

 To get started, navigate to the sidebar of your Shopify POS account and select the “Point of Sale” option from your sales channels.
 From there, a dropdown menu will appear; select “Staff.”
 This will take you to a new screen with your complete employee list with an “Add Staff” button on the top right.
-If you select that button, you will be taken to a staff form where you can start inputting employee information and permissions and set their login PIN.
+If you select that button, you will be taken to a staff form where you can start inputting employee information and permissions and set their log-in PIN.

-Every employee will have an individual PIN that they will use to log in to the Shopify POS app to complete transactions.
+Every employee will have an individual PIN that they will use to log into the Shopify POS app to complete transactions.
 This PIN corresponds with their employee profile and its permissions and will ensure you can track individual employee performances.

 Staff Permissions